danieldreier/tarsnap-packager/README.md

 }
 ```

-Now, log in to the running system, install the puppet ntp module, and run the puppet manifest:
+Let's do that by hand.
+Log in to the running system, install the puppet ntp module, and run the puppet manifest:

 ```bash
 $ vagrant ssh